jeremyd88/toolz/README.md

 # TOOLZ Script Collection

-## This is a large collection of bash shell scripts do various things in subject areas incliding;
+## This is a large collection of bash shell scripts that do various things in subject areas including;

 - Crypto
 - Blockchain infrastructure (nodes, seeders, etc)